 - Point series.
 Selected field data in geographical defined points. - Lines series.
-Selected field data along geographical defined lines. - Vertical plane series.
+Selected field data along geographical defined lines. - Horizontal plane series.
+Selected field data in geographical defined horizontal plane. - Vertical plane series.
 Selected field data along geographical defined vertical plane. - Volume series.
 Selected field data in geographical defined areas.

 If Particle track is selected for the field type, you have to specify the domain within which the particle tracks should be saved.
-The track can be written using various track storage formats, see Particle file format (page 42).
+The track can be written using various track storage formats, see Particle file format (page 43).

 If particle hotstart data track is selected for the field type, you have to specify the domain within which the particle tracks should be saved.
 Hotstart data tracks are intended to be used as data file for a file source (hotstart) (see File Source, page 23) and contain additional internal data states compared to standard particle tracks.
-The track can be written using various track storage formats, see Particle file format (page 42) with the constrains that the track format must be a readable format (currently .xml and .track).
+The track can be written using various track storage formats, see Particle file format (page 43) with the constrains that the track format must be a readable format (currently .xml and .track).